grey-hame/AZURE_VIRTUAL_NETWORK/README.md

 Web-2: 10.1.0.6

 We have installed the following Beats on these machines:

--Filebeat
+- Filebeat
--Metricbeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:

--Filebeat allows us to collect file system data, including the contents of any file on a device, but is most commonly used to scan log files.
+- Filebeat allows us to collect file system data, including the contents of any file on a device, but is most commonly used to scan log files.

--Metricbeat allows us to collect system metrics, including but not limited to system-level CPU usage, memory, file system, disk IO, and network IO statistics.
+- Metricbeat allows us to collect system metrics, including but not limited to system-level CPU usage, memory, file system, disk IO, and network IO statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: